 With the summer holiday season almost here, there’s plenty of reason for getting outdoors and exploring Perth’s magnificent coastline, rivers and the many natural wonders that Australia’s sunniest capital has to offer.

-To get you started here are thirty-two fun outdoor adventures in Perth where you can try something new and get active.
+To get you started here are thirty-two fun outdoor activities in Perth where you can try something new and get active.

 2. Head to Caversham Park and get up close to Australia’s famous wildlife.
 Pat a koala, hold a wombat, feed a kangaroo, and watch cattle dogs muster sheep.

-3. One of the best adventures in Perth is a swim with wild dolphins with Rockingham Wild Encounters in the beautiful waters of Shoalwater Marine Park.
+3. One of the best outdoor activities in Perth is a swim with wild dolphins with Rockingham Wild Encounters in the beautiful waters of Shoalwater Marine Park.

 5. Travel the Bickley Valley wine trail and end the day at the Core Cider House.
 Find out more about the Bickley Valley here.